venkimano123/markaby/README.md

-Tab Manager - An easy way to batch-export, batch-close, and batch-add tabs
+Docs updates: Add Explorer to tab, YOLOv5 in Guides and Usage in Quickstart (#7438)